-1. Agree to the proposed change in Health and Well Being Board membership to include the identified five provider organisations as recommended by the sub governance group.
+1. Agree to the proposed change in Health and Well Being Board membership to include a representative of the Trafford Division of Greater Manchester Police

 Contact person for access to background papers and further information:

 Name: Imran Khan, (Partnerships Officer).
 Ext.
 1361.